 This is why I implore you to abandon the ill-conceived practice of going out with people you don’t know (and who don’t know you).
 And if you insist on doing so, you need to grow tougher skin.

 I truly hope that doesn’t come across ungracious.
 I care about you.
-I mean – of course I don’t even necessarily know you, but for crying out loud I’m putting out this Date Night Advice every single weekend for some reason.
+I mean, of course I don’t even necessarily know you – but for crying out loud – I’ve published over 400 Date Night Advice posts for some reason.
 Why do you think that is?
-Because…

-If you’re not abiding in God’s love your soul will be relentlessly driven to find that same kind of love in another fallen soul, and every first date rejection will mean you can’t have it.
+But if you won’t believe me, if you won’t abide in God’s love, your soul will be relentlessly driven to find that same kind of love in another fallen soul.
+And every first date rejection will mean you can’t have it.
+As will every break-up.
 All the while, your God who actually knows rejection personally longs to comfort and fill you like only He can.

 I pray that’s enough encouragement for you this week.
-Next week, we’ll continue with more help in dealing with rejection.
-Until then, I pray you will rest in the arms of the one who promises to never leave you nor forsake you.
+In this post we continue with more help in dealing with rejection.
+For now, I pray you will rest in the arms of the one wread ho promises to never leave you nor forsake you.